On this page

 See: Fact sheet – Helping Skilled and Business People

-Temporary work visas are available for people taking part in sporting, entertainment and cultural activities, for short-term highly specialised work and for staff exchange arrangements.
+Temporary activity/work visas are available for people taking part in sporting, entertainment and cultural activities, for short-term highly specialised work and for staff exchange arrangements.

-Temporary work (long stay activity) visas are for people intending to come to Australia on a temporary basis to participate in a staff exchange arrangement, to undertake sporting activities or religious work.
+Temporary Activity visas (subclass 408) is for people intending to come to Australia on a temporary basis to:

 Temporary graduate visas are for people who have completed their studies in Australia while on a qualifying student visa, and who intend to live and work in Australia temporarily after they have finished their studies.